sysgears/apollo-universal-starter-kit/README.md

   [Knex] code to access SQLite is included as an example of using arbitrary data source with [Apollo] and [GraphQL].
 NoSQL storage or any other data source can be used the same way.

-  [Debug SQL] Prints out execuded queries, with respective times in development mode and can be set in package.json by `degugSQL` field `true`
+  [Debug SQL] Prints out execuded queries, with respective times in development mode and can be set in package.json by `debugSQL` field `true`

 - Powerful stylesheets with Hot Reloading